SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 The provided approach to testing seems to be very interesting, because it can be easily generalized for any functions, which produce comparable values.
 Besides that, the testing function can be easily moved to a separate program, so the compiler can be freed from an extra side effects.
 But this approach does not allow to check side effects of the function.
 However, in addition to custom error handling, this approach can be a powerful tool for testing a program, so we'll use it for optimizer too.

-It's also worth mention, that function *test_derivative* has a memory leak.
+It's also worth mentioning, that function *test_derivative* has a memory leak.
 In our model example this does not have a great effect, because trees are not very big, but in a real programs memory leaks should be avoided.

 ### Optimization